-Turkish mining companies are busy securing licenses in the Balkans region2.
-November 2011. / Uncategorized
+Turkish mining companies are busy securing licenses in the Balkans region, Uncategorized

 In the wake of the Ottoman’s advance across the Balkans, the conquerors put Serbian and Bosnian mines at the service of the empire.
 Centuries later, the Balkans’ mineral wealth has once again become a sought-after prize for Turkey, whose domestic mining sector is quickly expanding, but not at a rate able to meet the demand of its booming economy.